With over five billion search queries daily, Google remains the most-used search engine.

 Ideally, teams plan and develop a colour scheme that reflects the brand before the process begins.
 As a rule of thumb, one of these should be a primary colour that forms the background of your display ad.
 On the other hand, the secondary colour could be an eye-catching shade, such as yellow or green, which will house the CTA (call to action).

 To add the ad copy, go to the sidebar menu and select the text tool.
 Here, you can get creative with the font, size, and colour.
-You will need to upload an image file to the gallery from your computer or a URL for images.
+You must upload an image file to the gallery from your computer or a URL for images.

 Additionally, you can add layers using the timeline provided at the bottom of the web designer to animate the display ad.